JoakimKv/arsmagica_warriors/README.md

 - The two mentioned '.exe' files above and the 'warriors' folder with the excel file 'warriors_start.xlsx' can all be found in the 'dist' folder in the project.

+- In the 'warriors_start.xlsx' file you can insert your own 'warrior' values, check out this file to get an good example for how it works.

+Note that attack, defense, armour and damage is based on your advantages, disadvantages, stats (as str, sta, dex, quick and other stats), weapon modifiers and your armour.
+The static value of +6 for 'defense', instead of using a die roll, is not added to the 'defense' in this file.
+'Die rolls' are 'not' added to the values in the excel file ('warriors_start.xlsx'), instead they will be used during the fights in the tournaments.

+By using the 'Comments' field and writing the text 'berserker' (with any combination of capital or lower case letters) somewhere in this text, you get a warrior that is a berserker with a score of 1.
+You can also set the 'berserker' score and thus creating a 'berserker' by writing any of the following text combinations (again ignoring differances between capital or lower case letters) somewhere in the 'Comments' field with a text like: 'Berserker 3', 'Berserker (4)' or 'Berserker [5]'.
+Note that there is no attribut added to the berserker score when checks are made if a warrior enters a 'berserker' mode.

 ## Installation guide